nikitavoloboev/py/readme.md

 `flow` is a CLI as a dump of various commands written in Python that are useful to me.
 See [cli/flow](cli/flow) for its code/docs.

+Run `task deploy` to install `flow-py` into PATH.
+It also puts `fa` command in path (my own personal shorthand, but you can change it).

+Invoking `flow`, `flow-py`, or `fa` with no arguments opens a fuzzy command palette so you can quickly pick from any registered commands.

 ## Contributing

 Any PR to improve is welcome. [codex](https://github.com/openai/codex) & [cursor](https://cursor.com) are nice for dev.
 Great **working** & **useful** patches are most appreciated (ideally).